MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

     > [!NOTE]
     > Certain fields (such as **Owner** will not be visible on a webpage).

-1. When you are finished configuring the form, select **Save** and then **Publish form**.
+1. When you're finished configuring the form, select **Save** and then **Publish form**.

     :::image type="content" source="media/tutorial-dataverse/configure-form.png" alt-text="Configure Dataverse form.":::

 ## Configure table permissions

-By default, users of the site will not have access to view, create, or edit records.
-You will need to configure specific table permissions and assign web roles.
+By default, users of the site won't have access to view, create, or edit records.
+You'll need to configure specific table permissions and assign web roles.
 To ensure your data remains protected and secure, you should only provide access to specific users of the site.

-In this section you will use the Set up workspace to create a table permission and assign web roles.
+In this section, you'll use the Set up workspace to create a table permission and assign web roles.

 1. Select the **Set up** workspace icon.